alaugustin/language-studies/README.md

 | Koté   | where   | French: quel côté    |
 | Pouki  | why     | French: pourquoi     |

-### Yes/No Question Patterns 🤔
+### Yes/No Question Patterns ✅

-These questions use the marker "Eske" (from French "est-ce que") to create simple questions that can be answered with "Wi" (Yes) or "Non" (No).
-This pattern forms the foundation of basic information-seeking in Kwéyòl conversations, making it essential for everyday communication.
+Questions using "Eske" (from French "est-ce que") create simple yes/no questions answered with "Wi" or "Non".
+This fundamental pattern is essential for basic Kwéyòl conversations and perfect for beginners.

 | Kwéyòl            | English            | Etymology                                                                 |
 | ----------------- | ------------------ | ------------------------------------------------------------------------- |